-While the most visible sponsor of the Green New Deal is recently elected Representative Alexandria Ocasio-Cortez, the Green New Deal in its current iteration began with the Sunrise Movement.
-A year-and-a-half old organization, the Sunrise Movement was born of veterans of the youth climate action world as a way to engage with even more young people in the political process.
-The organization has grown rapidly in eighteen months to now include hundreds of local chapters throughout the US.
+While the most visible sponsor of the Green New Deal are Representative Alexandria Ocasio-Cortez and Senator Edward Markey, the Green New Deal in its current iteration began with the Sunrise Movement.
+Founded in 2017, the Sunrise Movement was born of veterans of the youth climate action world as a way to engage with even more young people in the political process.
+The organization has grown rapidly to now include hundreds of local chapters throughout the US.

 The Green New Deal is not a new policy initiative.
 In fact, the platform first entered the public political discussion over a decade ago.
 But the confluence of a few major factors has led to the Green New Deal’s current moment in the sun.

-Third, the growing movement caught a rising star as a sponsor in Representative Ocasio-Cortez, who began to tout the platform soon after arriving in Washington DC.
+The growing movement caught a rising star as a sponsor in Representative Ocasio-Cortez, who began to tout the platform soon after arriving in Washington DC.
 The iconic photo of her speaking with the Sunrise Movement protesters outside of Speaker Pelosi’s office helped bring the Green New Deal into the mainstream consciousness.
-However, Representative Ocasio-Cortez is hardly alone in supporting the Green New Deal.
-And even beyond the Congresspeople already committed to supporting the platform, the midterms saw seven governors elected who ran on climate-first policies, implying the political will to act is strong.
+However, Representative Ocasio-Cortez was hardly alone in supporting the Green New Deal.
+And even beyond the Congresspeople already committed to supporting the platform, the 2018 midterms saw seven governors elected who ran on climate-first policies, implying the political will to act is strong.

-And finally, as we heard while in DC with SEIA, the best chance at a bipartisan bill in the new session of Congress is an infrastructure bill.
-Such a bill will undoubtedly touch on many different components of the energy industry, making it the perfect opportunity to rethink how our nation is powered.
+As we heard while in DC with SEIA, the best chance at a bipartisan bill in the new session of Congress is an infrastructure bill.
+The most recent bipartisan infrastructure bill just written at the end of July 2021 leaves out crucial climate and clean energy policy, but the Biden Administration is developing a larger bill which would touch on many different components of the energy industry, making it the perfect opportunity to rethink how our nation is powered.